The Bankrate promise

 Who qualifies as a part-time student?

-The specific number of credits required for full-time status per semester is determined by your school.
+Your school determines the specific number of credits required for full-time status per semester.
 It’s common for schools to require a minimum of 12 credit hours per semester for full-time students; taking anything less than this would make you a part-time student.

 Since most college courses are worth three to four credits, this generally means taking three courses or fewer per semester to be considered a part-time student.